GDQuest/website/content/unique-pages/start-here.md

 We give you the tools and educational resources you need to learn everything about the engine while developing the core skills you need to make unique games.

+We have plenty of free tutorials for you to get started, to the point it can be a bit hard to know which to follow first.

+That's why we made a free 7-day course.

+Every day, you'll get an email with carefully selected tutorials and guides to get up to speed with Godot quickly.

+{{< mailing-signup-get-started >}}

 ## The problem with most tutorials

 There's a ton of free tutorials out there, but they often just teach you one trick in isolation and rarely go past beginner-level.